 We’ve come to the end!
-One full month of cooking, cleaning, hosting, cleaning, cooking, hosting, cooking – an experience so intense, it’s amazing that we actually made it through.
+One full month of cooking, cleaning, hosting (maybe), cleaning, cooking, and cleaning and cooking some more – an experience so intense, it’s amazing that we actually made it through.
 But no sense dwelling in the past, we have to move on.

 Like it or not, our lives soon will settle down into comfortable routines.
 Meals will once again be just meals, not fully staged banquets.
 But wait!
 What’s that left in the fridge?
 Do I detect leftovers?

 And not just leftovers – bits and pieces of that other-worldly extravaganza you created just days ago.
 If you’re like me, you have that Jewish cook’s syndrome -- making too much food, even when you know there’s more than enough to feed an army plus a marching band and a gaggle of surprise guests.
 So now you’re stuck with too much chicken to throw out, and not enough for a family meal.
 You can’t just get rid of it, even if you can’t bear to look at it another second: Hubby is always reminding me of the mitzvah of baal tashcit (a Torah injunction not to waste food), in addition to the common sense that tells you the same thing.
 So that chickie is going to be served, but how?

 You need to be inventive now, a master of disguise -- so they won’t know they’re eating the same stuff you just cleared off the table.
 Have no fear.
 Jamie is here to provide you with culinary slight-of-hand.